namespacelabs/nscloud-checkout-action/README.md

 This action uses [Namespace Cache Volumes](https://namespace.so/docs/concepts/storage) to store a mirror of your git repository, and uses it speed up the checkout process.

-> [!WARNING]
-> Git submodules are supported but are not cached at the moment.

 ## Usage

 Both Namespace Cache Volume and Git mirror must be enabled.
 Note the `-with-cache` suffix and `nscloud-git-mirror-5gb` below.